This is me, on a rant. We, as a country, have killed our food. And in the process, we are killing ourselves.

 2. Buy good quality water filters.
 Fluoride and chlorine/dioxins are in our water supplies and many products.
 Don’t forget we are bathing in this same water and absorbing the chemicals through our skin.
 Fluoride is a by-product of cement, metals and nuclear weapon manufacturing and used as a rat and cockroach poison.
 It has been proven that fluoride does not strengthen teeth; just the opposite in fact.
 Chlorine/dioxin is a pesticide linked to various cancers, heart disease, miscarriage and birth defects.
 (Info from pg.
 183, Autoimmune book, see link below.)

 2. Get educated.
 Read more books like Nourishing Traditions (a cook book but first and foremost a WEALTH of information) and Autoimmune Disease, The Cause and The Cure.
 Follow Annesse and Kristin on Facebook, they are always updating with new information and responding to people’s questions.
+Join the Weston Price Foundation and subscribe to the newsletter.
+Watch some YouTube videos by Dr. Ken Berry and buy his book.

 3. Know where your food is coming from!
 Again, read labels.
 Is it organic, certified organic or “natural.”
 Any GMOs?
 Are the chickens “cage free” or “free range?”
 Terminology regarding food can be deliberately misleading.
 Is the meat pastured and grass finished?
 Learn the differences and how truthful agriculture really has to be under our lenient and misleading labeling laws.
 Pay more attention to the way your food is being raised and processed.
 You’ll be eating what they eat, animal or plant.
 The ideal solution would be buy from local farmers and see their farming and animal treatment practices in person.
 There are resources on the internet for finding raw milk, organic produce and pasture-fed animals.